halfpair/subjective_map_views/README.md

 # Usage

-The main tool is a small self-contained HTML5 web page in subfolder `webpage`.
+The main tool is a small self-contained HTML5 web page in folder `webpage`.
 Because it uses HTTPRequests, it must run on a server and it **isn't** sufficient to load the `index.html` file in a browser.

-## Internet
+## Online

 The most recent tag of this project is hosted on https://www.signodes.de/subjective_web_views/ and can be used there from any web browser.

-## Locally
+## Local

-You can run a local web server on the `webpage` subfolder of this project on your machine.
+You can run a local web server on the `webpage` folder of this project on your machine.

-If you have installed the Python programming language on your machine, you can start a command line, switch to the `webpage` subfolder of the download of this project and run
+If you have installed the Python programming language on your machine, you can start a command line, switch to the `webpage` folder of the download of this project and run

 ```
 python3 -m http.server 3000